-For the Portfolio, you are required to meet eight Competencies, which are broken down into 27 Outcomes.
-It is strongly recommended that you consult the guidance produced by CILEx Regulation on their website and in particular the very informative WBL Week-by-Week Schedule webpage when compiling the Portfolio.

-Your Employer and Training Provider should work with you to:

-- discuss each of the Outcomes, - consider when you are able to demonstrate meeting the Outcomes - determine what documentary evidence can be used to meet the outcomes.
+To meet the required standard for the Portfolio, the Apprentice is required to meet eight Competencies, which are broken down into 27 Outcomes.
+It is strongly recommended that you consult the guidance produced by CILEx Regulation on their website and in particular the very informative WBL Week-by-Week Schedule webpage to provide correct guidance to the Apprentice when completing this work.
+As the Employer or Training Provider, you should work with the Apprentice to discuss each of the Outcomes, to consider when they are able to demonstrate that they can meet the Outcomes and to determine what documentary evidence can be used to meet the outcomes.
+The Portfolio should be signed off by the apprentice and supervisor before submission.

 The evidence relied on in the Portfolio can be dated up to two years before submission.
 CILEx have provided a checklist (Annex A) to help ensure that evidence has been provided for each outcome and to facilitate the assessment of the Portfolio.
 It is strongly recommended that the checklist is used during the compilation of the Portfolio to avoid missing any evidence.
-The Portfolio should be signed off by the apprentice and supervisor before submission.

-You must provide two different examples of meeting each of the 27 Outcomes, rather than providing 2 examples of the same type (except for Outcomes 4.2, 4.3, 5.1, 5.2, 6.3, 7.1 and 7.2 which only need to be met once).
-For example, you should not provide 2 examples of applying the same piece of law for Outcome 1.1.
-If you provide two similar examples for an Outcome, different examples may be requested and delay your completion.
-The two examples should come from two different files/matters.
+The Apprentice must provide two examples of meeting each of the 27 Outcomes (except for Outcomes 4.2, 4.3, 5.1, 5.2, 6.3, 7.1 and 7.2 which only need to be met once).
+It is important to note that the Apprentice should provide two different examples of meeting an Outcome, rather than providing two examples of the same type.
+For example, the Apprentice should not provide two examples of applying the same piece of law for Outcome 1.1, otherwise different examples may be requested.
+The two example should come from two different files/matters